mcube-techno/learner-engagement-analytics/README.md

-# Learner Engagement & Outcomes Analysis
+# Programme Health Intelligence: A Learning Analytics Case Study

-End-to-end learning analytics project using SQL, Python, and Power BI to analyse learner engagement, completion rates, and outcome patterns across the Open University Learning Analytics Dataset (OULAD) — identifying the key factors that influence learner success and translating data into actionable insights.
+End-to-end learning analytics project using SQL, Python, and Power BI to analyse learner engagement, completion rates, and outcome patterns across the Open University Learning Analytics Dataset (OULAD) — identifying the key factors that influence learner success and translating data into actionable decisions for learning operations teams.

 ---

-## Project Objective
+## Background

-This project explores what the data tells us about learner behaviour in online education — when students engage, when they disengage, how assessment performance relates to final outcomes, and which combinations of factors are most associated with withdrawal or failure.

-The goal is to demonstrate a full data analysis workflow: from raw data ingestion and cleaning, through exploratory analysis and SQL querying, to a structured Power BI dashboard that communicates findings clearly to a non-technical audience.
+Online education providers face a persistent operational challenge: by the time a learner's struggle becomes visible, it is often too late to intervene effectively.
+Assessment failures, disengagement, and withdrawal are rarely sudden — they leave signals in the data long before they become outcomes.

+This project approaches that challenge from an operator's perspective.
+Rather than asking *"what predicts student success?"* as an academic exercise, it asks the questions a Head of Learning Operations would actually need answered:

+- At what point in a programme do learners begin to disengage — and is there a consistent pattern?
+- Which course modules are generating the most disengagement?
+- How early can assessment data signal a learner at risk of withdrawal?
+- Are certain demographic groups withdrawing at disproportionate rates, and what does that mean for enrolment and support strategy?
+- What does a healthy programme look like in data terms — and which of our programmes fall short of that benchmark?

+The goal is not just to analyse data but to produce insights that a non-technical stakeholder — a programme manager, a head of learning, an operations director — can act on.

 ---

+## Fictional Business Scenario

+**Client:** Head of Learning Operations at a mid-scale online education provider
+**Responsibility:** Academic programme performance and operational course health across multiple modules and student cohorts
+**Brief:** *"We have data on how our learners are behaving across every module.
+We need to understand what it's telling us, where our programmes are healthy, where they are not, and what we should do about it."*

+This scenario is modelled on a realistic brief that would be given to a data analyst in an EdTech, higher education, or corporate L&D environment.

+---

 ## Dataset

-**Open University Learning Analytics Dataset (OULAD)** Publicly available at: [https://analyse.kmi.open.ac.uk/open_dataset](https://analyse.kmi.open.ac.uk/open_dataset)
+**Open University Learning Analytics Dataset (OULAD)**
+Publicly available at: [https://analyse.kmi.open.ac.uk/open_dataset](https://analyse.kmi.open.ac.uk/open_dataset)

 The dataset covers 22 courses, 32,593 students, and spans multiple academic years.
 It contains anonymised data on student demographics, registration, assessment scores, virtual learning environment (VLE) interactions, and final outcomes.